owenthereal/gotask/README.md

 }
 ```

+Make sure the build tag `// +build gotask` is the first line of the file and there's an empty line before package definition.
+Without the build tag, task functions will be available to the application build which may not be desired.
-By convention, the `gotask` CLI is able to discover the task and dasherize the task name:
+By convention, the `gotask` CLI is able to discover the task and dasherize the task name.
+Running `gotask -h` displays all the tasks:

 ```plain
 $ gotask -h